 Furthermore, the need to bring to market Industry 4.0-ready solutions at competitive production and operational costs, demands a systemic vision capable of implementing virtual prototypes that not only emulate functional and physical behaviors, but also support decision-making in all the product’s life-cycle scenarios.

-In this context, the engineer - in the broadest sense of the term – guarantees that proven simulation methodologies, combined with new enabling technologies, are effectivelywheels developed and productively used.
+In this context, the engineer - in the broadest sense of the term – guarantees that proven simulation methodologies, combined with new enabling technologies, are effectively developed and productively used.
 Specifically, this means that anyone involved in numerical simulation and Computer Aided Engineering today must have solid expertise in the specific discipline and must keep their practical experience of the available tools up to date.
 The ability to use appropriate, proven models that are consistent with the utilization phase and that are capable of providing the necessary information is a prerequisite for contributing successfully to the planning, operational and decision-making processes.

 The conceptual and pre-design phases are then organized in the best way, having as focal point the vision of the whole design process and its connections with singular disciplines.
 People involved in each discipline are outlined and assigned to specific activities, avoiding overlapping of work areas.
 In the context of spreading knowledge, all the results are stored in a shared environment, making them available for all the allowed users.